artefactual/archivematica-docs/user-manual/access/access.rst

 indicate part of the description's URL or a target collection in order to send the DIP to the appropriate place in the description.

-Should you run into an error during this process, please see Error handling.
+Should you run into an error during this process, please see :ref:`Error handling <error-handling>`.

 .. seealso::